davidliyutong/cloud-platform-apiserver/README.md

 kubectl apply -f manifests/k8s/rbac.yaml
 ```

-You need to create 3 TLS certificate:
+You need to create 4 TLS certificate:

 - TLS certificate for the api server
+- - TLS certificate for the frontend
 - TLS certificate for the noVNC endpoint
 - TLS certificate for the WebIDE endpoint